sampad95/sampad/README.md

 # Hi, I am Sampad Mandal
 I am a researcher of computational material science.
-I am interested in thermoelectric, piezoelectric, and ferroelectric properties of materials.
+I am interested in thermoelectricity, piezoelectricity, and ferroelectricity.
 I am also interested in superconductivity.

 ## I can also be found here:
 [ResearchGate](https://www.researchgate.net/profile/Sampad-Mandal)